From 1 July 2019, you choose your own CTP Insurer

 How do I choose?

 When you receive your registration renewal notice, there is an updated section on your form.
 In this section, you choose from one of four CTP Insurers by ticking the box for your chosen period of registration next to the insurer's name.
-Each insurer's policy coverage is identical and set by the Government, so you choose based on the premium price and Claimant Service Rating (a measurement of how people who have made a claim rate the insurer's service) for each insurer.
+Each insurer's policy coverage is identical and set by the Government.
+So, to help you make your choice, you are given a simple comparison of each insurer’s premium price and Claimant Service Rating (a measurement of how people who have made a claim rate the insurer's service) for each insurer.

 Once you have chosen your insurer and ticked the box, you pay for your registration and CTP insurance in one easy transaction.